 - 29.01 Except as noted in Article 30.02, it shall be the sole prerogative of the Employer to rule on whether or not a particular job shall be classed, "out-of-town".
 If so, then this Article shall apply, if not, other appropriate Articles shall prevail.
 In the event a dispute should arise under this provision, then the matter may be referred to the Joint Adjustment Board for review.
-The decision of the Board shall be final. - 29.02 All new Employees required on out of town jobs shall receive a fare equivalent to the costs of a mode of transportation that would place them on site in the shortest period of time, plus \$20.00 cab fare from home to public transportation.
-The only modes of transportation are regular airfare, ferry fares, and bus fares, or a combination of the above. - 29.03 Existing long term regular Employees will be paid travel expenses, plus all time spent travelling at the Employee's regular straight time rate of pay.
+The decision of the Board shall be final. - 29.02 All new employees required on out of town jobs shall receive a travel allowance of fifty-four cents (\$0.54) per kilometre by the most direct route plus ferry expenses.
+The Parties agree that this amount will be adjusted based upon the published amount as established by Revenue Canada for reasonable daily vehicle mileage expenditures.
+Where the Employer determines the transportation mode shall be by air travel, the Employer shall pay for the cost of air transportation inclusive of ground transportation.
+Travel allowance shall not apply when employees travel by air transportation. - 29.03 Existing long term regular Employees will be paid travel expenses, plus all time spent travelling at the Employee's regular straight time rate of pay.
 No Employee will be required to drive a vehicle more than ten hours per day.
 All board and lodging required will be supplied by the Employer.